Firstp1ck/hyprgui/readme.md

 <img src='hyprgui.png' width='200' height='200'>

-An unofficial GUI for configuring Hyprland, built with GTK4 and Rust for Arch. 🚀🦀<br>
+An unofficial GUI for configuring Hyprland, built with GTK4 and Rust for Arch.
 Comes with a custom hyprparser for Hyprland's configuration file.

 ## Preview